 Whether your goal is to be a performer, producer, songwriter or music business professional, studying at The BRIT School will help you develop industry-relevant skills within a challenging, supportive and creative vocational environment.
-We offer a varied and rounded musical education to stretch and challenge you as a musician, and provide you with the range of skills you need to succeed in the industry.
+We offer a varied and rounded musical education that will stretch and challenge you, as well as provide you with the broad range of skills you need to succeed in the industry.

-The RSL Level 2 Certificate in Performance/Technology and Composition for Music Practitioners, equivalent to 1 GCSE 9-4, allows you to develop your musical skills and knowledge in many areas including music theory, practical work, MIDI sequencing and listening skills.
+The RSL Level 2 Certificate in Performance/Technology and Composition for Music Practitioners, equivalent to 1 GCSE 9-4, allows you to develop your skills and knowledge in many areas including music theory, practical work, MIDI sequencing and composition skills.
 There are regular performance opportunities and students are provided with an understanding of the music industry and the range of careers available to them in the future, whilst being surrounded by like-minded musicians.

 How Do I Apply

 List your practical strengths (instruments and/or voice) in order of ability and give a clear indication of which ONE you will audition with.